JamesWenlock/AmbiVerbSC/README.md

 # AmbiVerbSC

 The AmbiVerbSC is a tank reverb quark with coupling.
-It was creating in collaboration with the Center for Digital Arts and Experimental Media at the University of Washington under Dr.Joseph Anderson.
+It was creating in collaboration with the [Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/) at the University of Washington under Dr. Joseph Anderson.

 ### Prerequisites
 * the [Ambsionic Toolkit](http://www.ambisonictoolkit.net/download/supercollider/) with [kernels](http://www.ambisonictoolkit.net/download/kernels/)